torsten/cheat/README.md

 Otherwise it will list all cheats.

+### Executing Cheats

+    $ `cheat foo`

+If there is exactly one cheat matching cheat, cheat will print just the contents so that the backticks can execute the cheat.
+Thanks @i0rek for suggesting this feature.

 ### Adding Cheats

 Adding new cheats is as simple as opening `cheat` and adding new entries at the